javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 7. Review the rule defintion like tactics and severity.
 8. Press **Next: Set rule logic** in the bottom of the page
 9. in the rule logic screen, you have the ability to create or modify the rule KQL query, control of the entity mapping and define the scheduling and lookback time range.
-10. After you reviewwd the rule configuration options, close this page and navigate back to the main azure sentinel Overview screen
+10. After you reviewed the rule configuration options, close this page and navigate back to the main azure sentinel Overview screen

 ### Exercise 2: Enable Microsoft incident creation rule